wtsi-hgi/osdataproc/README.md

 # osdataproc

-osdataproc is a command-line tool for creating an OpenStack cluster with [Apache Spark][spark] and [Apache Hadoop][hadoop] configured.
+`osdataproc` is a command-line tool for creating an OpenStack cluster with [Apache Spark][spark] and [Apache Hadoop][hadoop] configured.
 It comes with [JupyterLab][jupyter] and [Hail][hail], a genomic data analysis library built on Spark installed, as well as [Netdata][netdata] for monitoring.

+The `osdataproc` uses [Terraform](https://www.terraform.io/) to spin up cluster in OpenStack, and [Ansible](https://www.ansible.com/) to set up data on cluster

 ### Setup